 By doing so, features of the hearts and arrows scheme had also been successfully transcended into these new cuts.
 The Brellia company is one that specializes in the cushion hearts and arrows diamonds.

 What about implementing a similar facet layout of the round diamond to a square?
 Could this be doable?
-Even though squaring the circle was something even Archimedes had some headaches in achieving, the result of cutting technologies and research has yielded square shaped stones that exhibit the H&A patterning too!
+Even though squaring the circle was something the great Archimedes had headaches in achieving, the result of cutting technologies and research has yielded square shaped stones that exhibit the H&A patterning too!

 Facet Structure of the Quadex Diamond (a.k.a.
 Angel Cut)